AbhipsaKar/casa0018/Assessment/Projects/Final Project/README.md

 1. Flips the image randomly
 2. Increase the image size, then randomly crop it down to the original dimensions
 3. Vary the brightness of the image
+All of these augmentation methods are relevant when trying to detect Fire which has no fixed shape.

 The model uses Adam optimiser and 'Categorical_crossentropy' loss function to converge.

+The number of epochs at 20 and learning rate of 0.0005 is found to be optimum based on experimentation on the model.

 After training the base model with the updated parameters, the model was retrained for new set of data.
 ![image](https://user-images.githubusercontent.com/91799774/159277243-0493f5a8-7b90-4f4b-9a75-64c43c8e75c8.png)